 At an art auction in May 2018 in New York City, a man paid $140,000 for a digital kitty cat.
 While this sounds like an excellent reason to finally give up on humanity, it's actually a fascinating glimpse into our technological future.

 The six-figure cat is what's known as a CryptoKitty.
 Like Beanie Babies of yore, CryptoKitties are collectibles.
 But unlike Beanie Babies, there is no fluffy object to hold in your hands.
-CryptoKitties are entirely digital.
+CryptoKitties are entirely digital and have spun off other crypto pets like dogs leaving many wondering how to buy dogecoin or cryptokitties.

 The creators of CryptoKitties are big believers in the potential of cryptocurrencies and the blockchain, the unhackable ledger that records cryptocurrency transactions.
 But they also understand that people's eyes tend to glaze over when you try to explain how the blockchain works, how cryptocurrencies are mined, what smart contracts are, etc. See, you almost fell asleep!